Sambir

 Day 6: Acclimatization Day at Samagaun

 Day 6 in Samagaun is dedicated to acclimatization.
-It allows our body to adjust to the increasing altitude.
+It allows our bodies to acclimate to increasing altitude, so we can safely move to higher elevations over the coming days.
 We can enjoy stunning views of Mt.
 Manaslu and explore the famous Ribung Gompa.
 We will also see panoramic sights of glaciers, farmland, and the village’s flat terrain.

 There are a few options for day hikes near Samagaun.
 We can visit Birendra Taal, a beautiful glacial lake located 3 km from the village at 3,450m.
-If you’re feeling up for a longer hike, Manaslu Base Camp is 6 km away and takes around 5 hours to reach, offering views of the Manaslu Glacier and Birendra Taal.
+If you’re feeling up for a longer hike, you can visit the Manaslu Base Camp, which lies 3 km further away from Birendra Taal.
+The base camp offers views of the Manaslu Glacier and the icefall.

 For more mountain views, we can also visit the Pungen Monastery, 6-7 km from the village.
 Here, we will encounter panoramic views of the peaks and thousands of mani stones engraved.
-As a simple alternative, we can also explore the village.
+These are all “climb high, sleep low” side trips, designed to help your body adapt and reduce the risk of altitude sickness before you cross the high Larkya La Pass.
+As a simple alternative, we can also explore the village and observe the traditional lifestyle of local families.

 Itinerary Details